tkishimoto/development/README.md

 development
 ===========

-this is for development of otsuka?shoukai
+this is for development of otsuka shoukai